cse80/cse80.github.io/static/su17/pipelining.md

 title:  'Shell Powertools'
 ...

-Pipelines and looping are what actually make shell powerful, because they allow us to glue together small pieces to do bigger, more interesting things.
+Pipelines and looping are what make shell powerful, because they allow us to glue together small pieces to do bigger, more interesting things.

 Everything we've learned up until now (except maybe editors) is really mostly included to facilitate this material.